MSc International Development

 - World politics: conflict, security & development

-Students can also study one regional research specialism from South Asia, Africa and Latin Americaas part of an international development extended essay.
+Students can also study one regional research specialism from South Asia and Africa or specialise in Latin America on the basis of an independent research essay.

 View Programme & Unit Catalogue for further information.